giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

       namespace: NAMESPACE
 ```

-Any defaults that we override are visible in the following `values.yaml` file, under the `controller.config` key.
+Any defaults we override are visible in the following `values.yaml` file under the `controller.config` key.
 Check this [`values.yaml`](https://github.com/giantswarm/ingress-nginx-app/blob/main/helm/ingress-nginx/values.yaml) as an example.

-Don't copy all the defaults if you don't need to change them, that way we can adjust them in case they need to change.
+Don't copy all the defaults if you don't need to change them; that way, we can adjust them in case they need to be changed.

-Do make sure you look at the right tag of that repository, when reading this file check that the tag corresponds to the version of the ingress nginx controller running on your cluster.
+Please make sure you look at the right tag in that repository.
+When reading this file, check that the tag corresponds to the version of the ingress nginx controller running on your cluster.

-### Configure Proxy Protocol
+### Configure proxy protocol

 __Warning__: